alexdevero/alex-devero-blog/__drafts__/draft--set-and-weaksets-in-javascript.md

 // Set { [ 'Strike', 13, false, null, [ 5, 6 ], { language: 'JS & TS' } ] }
 ```

 The second option is to add values right at moment you are creating a set.
-To do this, you have to pass an iterable with some values as a parameter to set constructor.Remember that it is necessary to pass those values as iterable, that is an array.
+To do this, you have to pass an iterable with some values as a parameter to set constructor.
+Remember that it is necessary to pass those values as iterable, that is an array.
 Otherwise, nothing will be added.
 This applies to both, single and multiple values.

 ```JavaScript
 // Create new set and add a single value